latent-to/developer-docs/docs/learn/synchronized-halving.md

 3. **Elimination of liquidation haircuts**: The liquidation price matches the spot price for all cohorts (ADR = 1), removing built-in disadvantages for later subnets.

-4. **Stable halving intervals**: ALPHA halving intervals maintain their intended 2-year spacing across all epochs—no compression or acceleration.
+4. **Stable emission schedule**: ALPHA emissions would halve with TAO every 4 years, eliminating the problematic independent ALPHA halving schedule entirely.

 ### 3.3 Key implications and trade-offs

 While synchronization solves the core asymmetry problems, it introduces some changes to the current system:

 #### Supply implications
 **Reduced maximum supply for some cohorts**: The current system's interval compression effectively accelerates some subnets beyond their intended pace.
 Synchronization removes this artificial acceleration, resulting in lower total ALPHA supply for cohorts that would have benefited from compression.
+Hence, nobody truly benefits.

 **Predictable supply curves**: Each subnet's maximum ALPHA supply becomes calculable based on its registration timing relative to the global TAO supply, creating transparent and predictable tokenomics.

 #### Long-term considerations

-**Emission endpoint**: Once halvings reduce per-block rewards below the smallest unit (RAO = 10^9 TAO), minting would naturally stop unless token precision is increased.
+**Emission endpoint**: Once halvings reduce per-block rewards below the smallest unit (RAO = 10⁻⁹ TAO), minting would naturally stop unless token precision is increased.

 **Two tail options**:
 1. **Hard-stop tail**: Emissions end at the final discrete halving when rewards reach the RAO floor.
 Simple and finite, but creates a discontinuous endpoint.
+This approach would also require increasing the TAO supply above 21 million, which may not be desirable.
 2. **Zeno-halving tail**: Increase token precision (e.g., from 9 to 18 decimal places) so halvings can continue smoothly below the current minimum unit.
 Rewards asymptotically approach zero without ever stopping, maintaining the same finite total supply with smoother mathematical properties.

 #### Parameter adjustments